 utils.py contains a Beam class if you wish to use it.
 Beam maintains a set of at most size elements in sorted order by scores.
-Note that this implementation uses lists and binary search, meaning that it will not be as efficient as more tuned data structures.
+Note that this implementation uses lists and binary search, meaning that it will not be as efficient as it would be if it used data structures like heaps.
 However, for most applications in NLP, particularly neural network models, manipulating the beam is not the code bottleneck, rather computing beam elements and their scores is.